This one-day in Rothenburg Ob Der Tauber travel guide will help you find some of the best things to do in Rothenburg.

 During my one day stay, I saw waves upon waves of tourists flocking to the town but sadly for just a few hours.
 They would come in a group of 30 in a big tourist bus, quickly scan a few streets, and a couple of attractions, and return to wherever they came from.

 Of course, an all include day-tour from Frankfurt or Munich sounds intriguing, but I won’t suggest a day tour, as I highly recommend staying at least one night in the town.

 So yea, for me the ideal one-day Rothenburg Ob Der Tauber tour is when you stay in the town and enjoy the next day’s sunrise.

 The experience of walking the streets, or sitting in a 150-year-old cafe, once the crowd of day-trippers is gone is just unbeatable.
 Rothenburg is a kind of town that takes you back in time, and you need time to actually go back in time.

 So plan at least one night, especially when there are a lot of inexpensive and cosy guesthouses to choose from.

 Where To Stay In Rothenburg Ob Der Tauber

 There are quite a number of hostels and boutique hotels to choose from.
 I stayed at Hotel Schranne, which is a converted 16th-century mansion with gorgeous decor.
 The hotel is located in the old town, inside the town walls, hence is a little pricey, but let me tell you that its location makes it up for the price.
 They also serve dishes made with ingredients from local farmers, including local cheese and meat.

 So yea, if you’re wondering where to stay in Rothenburg ob der Tauber, I suggest you book a place in the old town.

-Of all the countries I’ve been to, outside of India, Germany remains the most visited for me.
+Of all the countries I’ve been to, outside of India, Germany remains the most beloved for me.
 In the previous 18 months, I’ve visited Germany thrice.
 Two of the three trips were organised and sponsored by Germany Tourism.